 Don't you dare ask “why didn’t you report, why not sooner?”

-Four years into #MeToo, some of its loudest lady champions from Hollywood, who inflated their profiles by furiously rallying women around shared victimhood, are now so busy promoting themselves, commercial brands and bandwagons, that survivors struggling for last-mile justice are lucky if they get a nod in their direction.
+Four years into #MeToo, some of its loudest lady champions from Hollywood, who inflated their social media profiles by furiously rallying women around shared victimhood, are now so busy promoting themselves, commercial brands and bandwagons, that survivors who are struggling for last-mile justice will be lucky if they get so much as a nod in their direction from these ladies.

-If Hollywood's #MeToo apostles have turned apostates or simply have bigger fish to fry, what do survivors do?
-If women who earlier seemed to care about nothing but justice for fellow-women have morphed back into echoing tokenisms - that men are already notorious for - what hope do survivors have?
+If Hollywood's #MeToo apostles have turned apostates or now simply have bigger fish to fry, what do survivors do?
+If the shrill women who earlier seemed to care about nothing but justice for fellow-women have now morphed meekly back into echoing tokenisms - that many men are already notorious for - what hope do survivors have?

 But some women - tragically too few of them - are saying the opposite: